drvinceknight/pfm/docs/_labsheets/07-symbolic-calculus.md

    **Experiment with integrating other functions.**

-4. **Tickable** Plotting.
+4. **TICKABLE** Plotting.
 It is possible to use SymPy to create plots.

    To view these in jupyter we need to run this line: